Chapter 1: Carpe Noctem

 "I know that."
 Haughtily Meena sniffed, "I also knew you'd be tired to your bones and cold from the weather."
 Molly shivered as if on cue, she took the seat across from her friend.
 Smiling as a teacup was slid along the wood, she took the cuppa, raising it to her mouth.
 Eagerly she drank the hot liquid down, scalding her tongue.
 "Careful" Meena tsked, lips twitching.

 Now empty, Molly set the teacup down.
-"Thank you" she breathed.
+"Thank you," she breathed.
 Meena responded with a nod, standing up to gingerly remove Molly's wig and set it on the table.
 Peeling off the wads of spirit gum, she was mindful of her friend's hisses of discomfort.
 "Ssh, I know infants less fussy than you."
 Molly exhaled, but made no move.
 Untying her hair, Meena let it fall down, displeased with the tangles.
-And in one final swift movement, she pulled the mustache off, leaving Molly to curse with a red streak on her upper lip.
+And in one final swift movement, she pulled the moustache off, leaving Molly to curse with a red streak on her upper lip.

 "Love?"
 She sluggishly rose her head.
 Meena stood behind her, concerned.
 "I have the brush."
 Molly made a noncommittal sound, grateful when her friend understood.
 Grabbing a lock, Meena carefully brushed it, getting rid of the mess always left from the wig.
 Combined with the rain, the sifting of hair was highly relaxing.
 Her eyes closed, breathing slowing until she was unable to fight.
 Sleep was the one to claim her tonight.